Call for Participation

-FIGMENT is celebrating its third year in Canada and will take place in Toronto during the weekend of July 23-24, 2016.
-FIGMENT Toronto is an ongoing two-day event designed to promote spontaneous collaboration, active communication, and significant fun.
+This year, FIGMENT will take place in Toronto on September 21 & 22 at Dufferin Grove Park.
+FIGMENT Toronto is an ongoing event designed to promote spontaneous collaboration, active communication, and significant fun.
 Scheduled artists will commingle with contributors bringing unplanned commissions to the site, and a series of music acts will perform throughout the duration of the event.

 The curators of FIGMENT Toronto invite proposals for interactive art of all mediums from local and regional artists, as well as artists across the United States and internationally.
 From installation, to performance art, to dance and video, FIGMENT Toronto hopes to showcase a diverse range of interactive and collaborative works.
 Selected works will highlight FIGMENT principles such as inclusion, self-reliance, participation, and de-commodification.
-Artists are welcome to submit previously exhibited art pieces.
+Artists are welcome to submit a previously exhibited art pieces, please contact [email protected] if you wish to resubmit a project from a previous year.

 Before you submit your proposal for an interactive project to FIGMENT Toronto, please take a moment to read the FIGMENT Toronto Artist FAQ and the information on this page – to give you the necessary guidelines to submit your project as FIGMENT-worthy as possible!